YukiAtsusaka/neodowns/README.md

 # `neodowns`: Simulating Candidate Competition in Group-Based Elections

-`neodowns` Performs computer simulations of candidate competition under different electoral systems based on the spatial model proposed in Atsusaka and Landsman (2024).
-Working Paper.
+`neodowns` Performs computer simulations of candidate competition under different electoral systems (first-past-the-post and ranked-choice voting) based on the spatial model proposed in Atsusaka and Landsman (2024) (working paper).

 # Installation